 The topic of sexual assault is everywhere in the news lately.
 Society is moving toward open discussion and meaningful conversation regarding this rampant issue.
-With an average of one in three women and one in six men encountering some form of sexual violence in their lifetime, stats show this conversation is long overdue.
+Nationwide, 81% of women and 43% of men reported experiencing some form of sexual harassment and/or assault in their lifetime, showing that this conversation is long overdue.
 Part of the solution to altering these grim statistics is keeping the discussion alive and in the public spotlight.
 Sexual Assault Awareness Month (SAAM) focuses on doing just that.
 In honor of those affected by sexual assault, here’s a brief history of SAAM, ways to get involved in the movement, and resources for those in need.

 Roots of a Movement

 Women throughout history have banned together to fight sexual violence.
 However, in the U.S., this topic wasn’t really part of the public discussion until the 1940s.
 As the broader topic of civil rights and equality for all gained traction during this time, more and more people began advocating for sexual assault prevention.
 Many social justice activists of the time, such as Rosa Parks, explored the intersections of gender-based discrimination and sexual violence.
 And while the conversation was limited at the time, it began the discussion that would later result in a national movement.